View Source AWS.Omics (aws-elixir v1.0.10)

 View Source

-Retrieves a list of sequence stores.
+Retrieves a list of sequence stores and returns each sequence store's metadata.

 Link to this function